Hardington Mandeville: Geography

 Nearby is the Hardington Moor biological Site of Special Scientific Interest and National Nature Reserve where the meadows are examples of species-rich unimproved neutral grassland, which is now nationally rare.
 The rare French oat-grass is very abundant on the site and the fields are home to a wide variety of plant species, most notably adder's tongue, corky-fruited water-dropwort and large numbers of green-winged orchid.
 Invertebrates found at the site include butterflies such as gatekeeper, small tortoiseshell and common blue.
 Less commonly seen are large skipper, green-veined white and green hairstreak.

 Religious sites

 The Church of Saint Mary was rebuilt in 1123 on the site of an earlier church.
 It has had renovation work in the 15th century and again in 1864.
 The circular font is thought to be original dating from 1123, and the clock mechanism was built and installed before 1707.
 There are 6 bells in the tower, 3 of which are from the Purdue (Closworth) foundry, with the earliest being dated 1591.
 It has been designated as a Grade II* listed building.

+Collinson states that, "In this parish are the remains of an ancient chapel of elegant workmanship, converted some time since into a weaving shop."